Display to header level

 How about community land trusts?
 Wikipedia defines a community land trust as “a nonprofit corporation that develops and stewards affordable housing, community gardens, civic buildings, commercial spaces and other community assets on behalf of a community.”
 Depending on the mission and activities of the specific organization, a community land trust may or may not be reasonably identified as a land trust in the conservation sense.

-For-profit land development companies and individuals can and do establish “land trusts” as title-holding vehicles to hide the identity of property owners from the public, avoid probate, facilitate ownership changes, and serve other non-conservation purposes.
+For-profit land development companies and individuals can and do establish “land trusts” as title-holding vehicles to hide the identity of property owners from the public, avoid probate, facilitate ownership changes, or serve other non-conservation purposes.
 These arrangements are unrelated to the land trusts described in this guide.

 Retrieved from https://en.wikipedia.org/wiki/Community_land_trust at 2/22/2017